pdxmph/imgup/README.markdown

 # Idea

-Make a little Sinatra environment where you can upload images to the Cloudflare image servce and get back snippets for sharing, etc.
+Make a little Sinatra environment where you can upload images to the Cloudflare image service and get back snippets for sharing, etc.

+Why: Mostly because weblog.lol doesn't have image uploads yet and this seemed like a fun way to make quick image links in the absence of that functionality.

+Longer-term: I don't like the way any services handle image sharing at the top so I'd like to make a one-stop "get things into Smugmug and make an Atom feed" tool.

 ## Personal goals